aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 categories: [php]
 tags: [debugging, strace, procfs, php-src]
 description: Your process (no matter the language it uses) seems to be stuck and you're running on Linux?
 I give you a 5 steps way to know what it is waiting for.
+excerpt: Your process (no matter the language it uses) seems to be stuck and you're running on Linux?
+I give you a 5 steps way to know what it is waiting for.
 ---

 # How to know what PHP (or any process) is waiting for?